greg-hutchinson/refactoring/PITCHME.md

 - Duplicate code
 - if then else statements
 - Loops
-- Loop bodies (streams tend to invalidate this statement)
+- Loop bodies (streams tend to invalidate this statement a bit)
 ---
 ## Watch for these code smells
 - Methods don't look like valid verbs for this object.